vsoch/gridtest/paper/paper.md

 ### 3. Generating Reports

-If you need to save results to a data file (e.g., results.json) or generate an interactive report for GitHub pages, this is easy to do with running GridTest with the `--save` or `--save-web` flags.
+It can be handy to save results to a data file (e.g., results.json) or generate an interactive report for GitHub pages.
+GridTest allows for this by way of the `--save` or `--save-web` flags.
 An example web report is shown in Figure 1.
 Any grid can also be exported to JSON for archiving in a repository or extension to other custom visualizations.

 ![Figure 1.
 An example GridTest web report](report.png)